ftvkyo/ftvkyo.github.io/content/post/009-bezier-feather.md

 ---

 Some time ago I got this idea to make some "organic" models for 3D-printing.
-Something that you woulnd't want to design using Autodesk Fusion, which I used for [Hovert60 keyboard][hovert60] development.
+It's something that you woulnd't want to do using Autodesk Fusion, which I used for [Hovert60 keyboard][hovert60] development.
 I also didn't want to boot into Windows to use Fusion every time 😅

 [hovert60]: /tags/hovert60-keyboard/

-## Blender?
+## Maybe I want to use Blender?

+Short answer: no.

+{{< figure src=`/img/009/blender.webp` caption=`Print-in-place mail made in Blender using an Array Modifier applied to an expanded NURBS curve, and flattened with a Boolean Modifier for better bed adhesion` >}}

+{{% details "Long answer" %}}

-I considered using Blender for that.
+I considered using Blender.
 However, Blender is huge, and learning it would be a great effort.
 Additionally, I expected it to be subpar with regards to version control of the models and precise changes to them.
 Not that those things would be impossible, but they would require even more involvement.

-{{< figure src=`/img/009/blender.webp` caption=`Print-in-place mail made in Blender using an Array Modifier applied to an expanded NURBS curve, and flattened with Binary Modifier for better bed adhesion` >}}

 I could, maybe, write scripts for Blender using its Python API.
 It would solve both problems -- I would be able to store the code in Git, and I would be able to calculate values for precise changes right in Python. [^blender-api]